-If your furball appears to be under the weather, irritated or anxious, try calming it down.
+If your furball appears to be under the weather, irritated, or anxious, try calming it down.
 If you haven’t paid any attention to it lately, opt for playing a game or for a training session.
 Don’t forget to check the clock – you might be delaying its dinner.
-And lastly, think about any symptoms of a health problem, which the cat might have shown recently.
+And lastly, think about any symptoms of a health problem which the cat might have shown recently.

 Not being able to pay attention to your feline pal 24/7 is understandable.
 It doesn’t make you a bad pet parent.
 However, neglecting your pet’s needs and ignoring it won’t lead to anything good.
-Make sure you’re spending enough quality bonding time with your kitty on daily basis and it will cherish you for the rest of its lifetime.
+Make sure you’re spending enough quality bonding time with your kitty on a daily basis and it will cherish you for the rest of its lifetime.